kpaede/Verovio-Music-Renderer/README.md

 ```COPY UNTIL HERE
 ```

-Inline CMME XML can be rendered with an explicit format prefix
+Inline CMME XML is recognized automatically.
+The optional `cmme:` prefix can be used to make the format explicit.

 ```
 COPY FROM HERE